 Stage 2: Mild

-Though there may be some minor damage, the bones are not rubbing or scraping against each other.
-Synovial fluid is present, and it helps to reduce friction and support the movement of the knee.
+There may be some minor damage, but the bones are not rubbing or scraping against each other.
+Synovial fluid is present, and it helps reduce friction, supporting the movement of the knee.

 Stage 3: Moderate

-Pain and discomfort may occur while performing daily activities, such as running, walking, kneeling, and bending.
-There may be early signs of joint inflammation.
+- pain and discomfort during daily activities, such as running, walking, kneeling, and bending

 As OA progresses, the cartilage will continue to thin and break down.
-The bones will respond by thickening and growing outward to form lumps.
+The bones will respond by thickening and forming bony outward growths.